barolab/foobar-infra/docs/challenge.md

 The first step is to initialize the Kubernetes clusters with `GCP` and `terraform`.

 Let's begin by registering a [GCP account](https://console.cloud.google.com/home/dashboard), and create a project (mine is called `foobar`).
-Then follow the [setup documentation](./setud.md) to install the and configure the CLI tools.
+Then follow the [setup documentation](./setud.md) to install the and configure the command-line tools.

 Before we start creating GKE clusters, we'll first create a GCS bucket to store our Terraform state: